AstralisSomnium/Spread_Desktop/README.md

 # Requirements

-This page includes useful information on the supported Operating Systems as well as the hardware requirements that are needed to install and use GitLab.
+This page includes useful information on the supported Operating Systems as well that are needed to install and use SPRD.

 ## Operating Systems